Lokalise illustration for localization issues

 Universal placeholders

-Another common localization issue is the proper usage of placeholders.
+Another common localization issue is proper usage of placeholders.
 As you probably know, placeholders allow you to insert dynamic values right into the translations.
 The thing is, different formats require different placeholders.
-If you are using the same translations for multiple platforms, that may become an issue as you’ll have to adapt your placeholders somehow.
-But, with Lokalise this not a problem at all because you can take advantage of universal placeholders.
+If you are using the same translations for multiple platforms, this may become an issue as you’ll have to adapt your placeholders somehow.
+But with Lokalise, this no problem at all because you can take advantage of universal placeholders.

 Suppose you are uploading a YAML translation file as below: